Mobink980/Network-on-Chip/latest.md

-Changed InterfaceModule and OnyxNetwork back to the original.
-Build the network until you get a successful build.
-After that, we test with OnyxTest.py and see whether the segfault is obviated or not.

-If not obviated, we go after Configuration and Chain objects.
-Because we didn't have a segfault when we ran the onyx alone.
-Regardless of the situation, we return to the complete version portion by portion to make sure we don't face segfault again.

-Do not give in.
-Stay persistent and the problem reveals itself.
+After the changes made, the segmentation fault persisted.

+1. Completely Make Onyx like Garnet.
+There is no problem with OnyxTest topology.
+It runs with garnet and it should run with onyx as well.
+Specifically, get rid of  the links to unnecessarry objects like Chain and Configuration and run Onyx without the garnet in the network directory.
+You absolutely need to get a successful test at this point.

+2. After You have done that, we have the current state of the onyx in the videos directory.
+As our assumption that the segfault problem was originating from the modified NI failed, this time, you don't need to worry about having garnet and onyx at the same time.
+We first revert back step by step to the designed onyx, and try to see where a problem rises (with the same Topology and Network objects).

+3. We can still test both garnet and onyx and compare their results.
+This time, we make sure both garnet and onyx are operational on their own before trying to have them at the same time for easier testing.